MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsOnlineEnhancedEmergencyServiceDisclaimer.md

 country and it needs to be done before you can provide PSTN calling services to Microsoft Teams users in the country.

 You can record your organization's acceptance using the Set-CsOnlineEnhancedEmergencyServiceDisclaimer cmdlet at any time.
-If you haven't accepted it for a given country you will be prompted to do so by warning information in the Teams PS Module, when you try to assign a phone number to Microsoft Teams user or in the Teams admin center, when you create an emergency address in a country.
+If you haven't accepted it for a given country you will be prompted to do so by warning information in the Teams PS Module, when you try to assign a phone number to Microsoft Teams user, or in the Teams admin center, when you create an emergency address in a country.

 Any tenant administrator can accept the terms and conditions and it only needs to done once per country.